awillats/clinc/section_content/old/prev_background_representation_reach.md

     - [...equations here...]
 - **graded reachability** can help predict the influence of parameter values (e.g. edge weights, time-constants) on identifiability
   - quantifies impact of inputs, noise on outputs
-  - easiest to describe/understand in linear-gaussian setting
+  - easiest to describe/understand in linear-Gaussian setting
   - [...equations here...]

 ## Understanding identification through derived properties of circuits (reachability rules)